All the best Black Friday deals at Amazon that you can shop now | CNN Underscored

 Revamp your makeup bag with deals on a range of NYX products, just in time for holiday party looks.
 Among the deals: Our pick for best affordable liquid eyeliner, the NYX Epic Ink Liner.

-It’s time to pick up a new watch, since a range of options for both men and women are on sale now.
+It’s time to pick up a new watch, since a range of options for both men and women is on sale now.

 Calvin Klein Apparel (starting at $11.84; amazon.com)